 Victoria Hislop’s 2005 novel The Island was translated into more than twenty languages and topped best-seller lists in Greece and the UK.
 As her eagerly-awaited new book The Thread is published, Mike Sweet talks to the British author

 After a career in PR and journalism, Victoria Hislop published her first novel The Island in her mid-forties.
-A multi-generational saga set against the backdrop of the Spinalonga leper colony in Crete, The Island was by any measure, a publishing sensation.
+A multi-generational saga set against the backdrop of the Spinalonga leprosy colony in Crete, The Island was by any measure, a publishing sensation.

 Her new novel The Thread is a romantic saga entwined with the turbulent 20th century history of Thessaloniki, and continues to reflect a love affair with Greece, that is as deep and passionate as that felt by any non-Greek author writing today.